RU-CS416-SPRING2017/Asst2/README.md

 ### Main Memory Divisions

-#### Thread Library "Partition"

-This "partition" is used to allocate memory on library calls to `myallocate`.
+The thread libaray "partition" is used to allocate memory on library calls to `myallocate`.

-The thread library "partition" starts right after `memory`'s metadata, pricicely at the address `memory + sizeof(struct memoryMetadata)`.
-It's size is calculated on initialization by first finding the space left in `memory` after reserving space for the metadata and shared memory "partition".
-The leftover space is then devided based on
+The page table holds information for all the tables in the in memory and swap file.
+Each row of the table has the thread's info, page number of the thread, location in memory, and swap file location.
+If thread is 0 the page is free, if location in memory is 0 then the page is in the swap file.

+The memory pages are the pages that are located inside memory.
+This region is alligned with the system page.
+Used to allocate memory that can only be accessed by the allocator.

+The shared memory "partition" is used to allocated memory that can be shared between thread.

 ## Implementation